- Introduction to the Markets

 - Create a budget.
 Part of developing a financial plan is keeping track of your monthly spending.
 Jointly develop a realistic budget that you can follow.

-After the big day has come and gone, there are other things to do to keep your financial house in order, including:
+Even after marriage, there are other things to do to keep your financial house in order, including: